Skip to content

 Farmer Metrics Table

-The farmer_metrics table stores daily metrics for individual farmers:
+The farmer_metrics table stores daily metrics for individual cooling users:

 Column Name Type Description